-Jyotiraditya Scindia is set to lose from Congress bastion Guna by more than one lakh votes
+Jyotiraditya Scindia loses from Congress bastion Guna by more than one lakh votes

-This is a big setback for the Congress leader, who has comfortably held the seat since 2002.
-It was earlier represented by his grandmother and father.
+The Congress leader was first elected from the seat in 2002.
+Before that, his grandmother and father had represented the constituency in Parliament.

-Congress leader Jyotiraditya Scindia was set to lose the party bastion of Guna in Madhya Pradesh to Bharatiya Janata Party’s Krishna Pal Yadav, according to figures released by the Election Commission on Thursday.
-He was trailing Yadav by 1,24,750 votes at 9 pm.
+Congress leader Jyotiraditya Scindia lost the party bastion of Guna in Madhya Pradesh to Bharatiya Janata Party’s Krishna Pal Yadav, according to figures released by the Election Commission on Thursday.
+He lost to Yadav by a margin of 1,25,549 votes.

+“I humbly accept the mandate,” Scindia tweeted in the evening.
+“For me, politics is only a means of doing public service, and I am always committed to public service.
+I offer my heartfelt thanks to the voters and every Congress worker.”
+He also congratulated Yadav for winning the seat.

 This is a big setback for Scindia, who was seeking a fifth term and had comfortably held the seat since 2002.
 The seat has earlier been represented by his grandmother Vijaya Raje Scindia and father Madhavrao Scindia.
 However, the BJP wave torpedoed Scindia’s re-election chances.
 At 8.55 pm, the Congress had won one seat.
-The BJP had won 13 seats, and was leading in the 15 other constituencies.
+The BJP had won 13 seats and was leading in the 15 other constituencies.

 Scindia played an important role in bringing the Congress to power in the state in December.
 The party had been out of power in Madhya Pradesh for 15 years.
 Out of the eight assembly seats in the Guna parliamentary constituency, four each were won by the BJP and the Congress then.